KWhitfieldHull/LAP1-PROJECT/README.md

 * Created functionality for the buttons
 * Made sure a random selection of questions was supplied from the api
-* Made sure answers all had randomised positions
+* Made sure the answers had randomised positions
-* When check is clicked corrected answer was shown in green
+* Made sure when check is clicked, if answer is correct, answer appears green
-* When incorrect answer appeared red, along with correct answer appearing green
+* Made sure when answer is incorrect, incorrect answer appears red, along with correct answer appearing green
-* When incorrect a section appeared at the bottom of the screen that takes the user to the relevant Wikipedia article
+* Made sure when answer is incorrect a section appears at the bottom of the screen that takes the user to the relevant Wikipedia article
 * Next button takes the user the next question
 * After ten questions the user receives a score
 * Options to do retake the quiz or go back to the homepage